bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 5. Once you are finished looking at the data, delete the RAWCTD files in the main directory of the SD card.
 This keeps things from getting cluttered.

 6. Reinstall the microSD card and end cap.
 If you think the O-rings look a little dirty, clean and apply silicone grease before continuing.

+#### Downcast vs Upcast (For Profile Deployments)

+For near real-time data, Sea-Bird recommends that you look at the data that is collected while the device is travelling down the water column (downcast).
+This is so that the body of an instrument does not inhibit the flow of water through the sensors or induce mixing that may result in misleading values.